-High-end cybersecurity firm FireEye was robbed of their crown jewels – the very offensive tools they use to secure government and corporate systems.
-Purporting that the hacker was “a nation with top-tier offensive capabilities,” FireEye also reported that “they used a novel combination of techniques” that they and their partners had never seen before.
+A high-end cybersecurity firm was robbed of their crown jewels – the very offensive tools they use to secure government and corporate systems.
+Purporting that the hacker was “a nation with top-tier offensive capabilities,” the company also reported that “they used a novel combination of techniques” that they and their partners had never seen before.

 Related Reading: See 2019’s Top Data Breaches

 Making headlines for a data breach can cost you – and more than just reparations or a fine.
 Data breaches are the worst of bad press, and can impact your finances for years to come.

 The average cost of a data breach was recently estimated at $3.92 million by IBM, but organizations in the United States or in highly targeted industries like finance, healthcare, and retail can have higher price tags.
 That’s because breaches that involve personally identifiable information are typically the most expensive for organizations to mitigate, and a plethora of personal data flows through financial, health, and retail organizations.
 Even if you’re in a different industry, if you store or transfer identifiable data, your organization could be an attractive target.